Cambodia: PM's son Hun Manet appointed next ruler in royal formality

 However, Hun Sen said he would retain leadership of the ruling Cambodian People's Party - a position political analysts say still gives him ultimate control.

-Since he came to power following the fall of the Khmer Rouge regime four decades ago, Hun Sen's rule has become increasingly authoritarian, dismantling opponents by jailing or exiling them.
+Since he came to power in 1985, Hun Sen's rule has become increasingly authoritarian, dismantling opponents by either jailing or exiling them.

 On the weekend, in addition to marking his 71st birthday, Hun Sen confirmed the party's landslide victory in the July election - polls which the US, EU and other Western nations have said was neither free nor fair.